This is part one of two-part series on missionary newsletters. Read part two, “How to Design a Beautiful Missionary Newsletter,” here.

 7. Practice continuity.

 Doing so will keep people from feeling like they’re praying into a void and will make them look forward to future letters.
-Even within individual letters, you can aid your readers by summing up main prayer requests in call-out boxes.
+Even within individual newsletters, you can aid your readers by summing up main prayer requests in call-out boxes.

 8. Make things bite-sized.